Heathers: The Musical: Australia (2015)

+London/West End productions and UK tours (2018–2024)

-A workshop of the musical opened at The Other Palace, London which held 5 presentations in the Studio from 30 May to June 3, 2017.
-The workshop featured Charlotte Wakefield as Veronica Sawyer.
+A workshop of the musical at The Other Palace, London, held five presentations in the Studio from May 30 to June 3, 2017.
+The workshop featured Charlotte Wakefield as Veronica Sawyer and Jamie Muscato as J.D.

-Following the workshop, the musical had its official London premiere in the Theatre at The Other Palace, London from June 9 to August 4, 2018, starring Carrie Hope Fletcher as Veronica Sawyer and Jamie Muscato as J.D.
+The show had its official London premiere in the Theatre at The Other Palace from June 9 to August 4, 2018, starring Carrie Hope Fletcher as Veronica Sawyer and Jamie Muscato as J.D.
 The production is produced by Bill Kenwright and Paul Taylor-Mills, directed again by Andy Fickman and with choreographer/associate director Gary Lloyd.
 For the London production "Blue" has been changed to the new song "You're Welcome" and Heather Duke has received her own song "Never Shut Up Again" as well as a few script changes.

-Heathers transferred to the West End at the Theatre Royal Haymarket, running from September 3, 2018 to November 24, 2018.
+Heathers transferred to the West End at the Theatre Royal Haymarket, running from September 3, 2018, to November 24, 2018.
 A new song for Veronica, "I Say No", as well as a few script changes to Act 2 were added for the transfer.
 A West End cast recording was released on Ghostlight Records on March 1.
-The album premiered at No. 1 on the iTunes UK Soundtracks Charts and at #2 on the iTunes UK Album charts.
-The album premiered at No. 24 on the Official Albums Chart.

-On March 3, 2019, Heathers the Musical won the Best New Musical award at London's WhatsOnStage Awards.
+The album reached number 24 on the UK Albums Chart in March 2019.

+The production won the 2019 WhatsOnStage Award for Best New Musical.
 Carrie Hope Fletcher also won for Best Actress in a Musical.